 To plan the CI and CD stages of your pipeline, the following requirements indicate what you must do before you create your pipeline.

 To create a pipeline from this example plan, you will use a Docker host, a Git repository, Maven, and several post-process build tools.

-Endpoints and repositories that you'll need:
+Cloud-based or remote on-premises endpoints and repositories that you'll need: